YTodboTY/Pixi/README.md

-# Warning: Pixi is no longer maintained, was made as an experimental project
+# Warning: Pixi is no longer maintained, was made as an experimental project.
+Im working into improving spagetthi code and all the messed up globals, but note that this is not a long-supported project just yet.

 <p align="center">
   <a href="#"><img src="https://i.ibb.co/9tVzJ6f/s1.png" width="512"></a>